ameekkhan/ameeqsort/README.md

 How  quadrupleSort() function works?
 ----------------------------

-To easily understand or remember the 5 comparisons technique that I am using in quadrupleSort() function.
+To easily understand or remember the 5 comparisons technique in quadrupleSort() function.

 Let’s say N=8; N is the size of input;